Confused about what Medicare Part A and B actually cover, or how they fit into your healthcare plan?

 MA plans are offered by private insurance companies approved by Medicare.
 They may also offer additional benefits like fitness memberships or telehealth services.

-It’s essential to review each plan’s details, including costs, coverage, and provider networks, to choose the one that best meets your healthcare needs.
+It’s essential to review the details of each plan, including costs, coverage, and provider networks, to choose the one that best meets your healthcare needs.

 Click here to learn more about Medicare Advantage plans.

-The cost of Medicare Part B and Part D premiums can vary based on your income.
+The cost of Medicare Part B and Part D premiums varies based on your income, determined by the Income-Related Monthly Adjustment Amount (IRMAA).

 5.)
 Medicare Has Multiple Enrollment Periods You Need to Know About

 - Initial Enrollment Period: This period begins three months before you turn 65 and extends for three months after your birthday.
-If you’re already receiving Social Security benefits, you’ll be automatically enrolled in Medicare Parts A and B. If not, you must actively enroll yourself to avoid delays in coverage.
+If you are already receiving Social Security benefits, you will be automatically enrolled in Medicare Parts A and B. If not, you must enroll yourself to avoid delays in coverage.

 - General Enrollment Period: Medicare’s General Enrollment Period is from January 1st to March 31st each year.
 It is for individuals who missed their Initial Enrollment Period for Part B. Coverage begins on July 1st of the same year.
 Late enrollment may result in a penalty unless you qualify for a Special Enrollment Period.